eclipse-jro/CSCI145-HW1/README.md

 ## TO DO:

+0. Rene will finish the player class and implement it in main.
-1. Create the "Monster" and "Player" classes.
+1. Finish the "Monster" and "Player" classes.
 2. Create the DungeonGame, DungeonMap, and Room Classes.
 3. Get an A on this project and Profit.